ziapeltagames/six-winters/docs/brainstorming/ADVANTAGES.md

 ## Removing Conditions and Discord

 These abilities should be used with care.
 Taking Conditions and getting Discord are a big source of tension, so it shouldn't be easy to lower them.
 It's better to have abilities that help lower the hindrance value of obstacles or that improve defense.
 Once you get Discord or Conditions, they should be hard to remove.
+In the case of discord, that usually invovles spending some other resource or getting a condition.

 # Advantages and Card Types